 Buddhist Tzu Chi Foundation was established in 1966, by a humble and devout nun, Dharma Master Cheng Yen , who was deeply moved by the suffering she saw around her in an impoverished region of Taiwan.
-Today, we continue to inspire what is now an extensive international non-profit humanitarian organization, with over 10 million supporters and volunteers providing charity, disaster relief, medical care, and education around the globe.
+Today, we continue to inspire what is now an extensive international non-profit humanitarian organization, with supporters and volunteers worldwide providing charity, disaster relief, medical care, and education around the globe.
 Ecuador is the 94th country that Tzu Chi has helped.

 The Tzu Chi philosophy of compassion in action is fully evident in the words of Tzu Chi volunteer, Martin Kuo who states, ” We will stick together as long as people need, here in Ecuador.
 Anytime, anywhere, you have to call my name, and I will be there on behalf of Tzu Chi, as the volunteers of Tzu Chi, as the follower of Master, and for the love of brother and sisterhood.
 And you know you’re not alone.
 You know you will always have us around you.
 You know, with you, this is happening.
 And without you, none of us can make it.
 So let’s stick together . ”

 Please join us to celebrate the spirit of volunteering and share the joy of knowing that together, we could offer relief to Ecuadorians suffering after these natural disasters.

 Buddhist Tzu Chi Foundation is an international non-profit volunteer organization that provides humanitarian aid and humanistic education to people around the world.
 We volunteer to bring swift disaster relief; give the underserved free medical care; teach humanistic values; and serve our local communities in ways that respond to their needs.